- Phase 1 - Getting Your Business Rolling

 When there are updates available, you will se them directly under the Dashboard side menu, under the Updates link.

 In the case of my website here, there are 4 available updates.
-This could be a combination of a Wordpress version update, plugin updates, or theme updates, but there are 4 total.
+This could be a combination of a Wordpress version update, plugin updates, or theme updates.

 I simply click this button and it will take me to an overview of all updates.